Pixuin/openapi-dto/README.md

 - **config/**: Contains configuration files for the generator.
 - **vendor/**: Contains third-party dependencies managed by Composer.

-For detailed documentation, please refer to the [ZADANI.md](ZADANI.md).

 ## Requirements

 - PHP 8.3 or newer